Maya Jasanoff: Honors

+Literary awards

 In 2005, Jasanoff won the Duff Cooper Prize for Edge of Empire.
-She won both the 2011 National Book Critics Circle Award for Non-Fiction and 2012 George Washington Book Prize for Liberty's Exiles.
-She won a Guggenheim Fellowship in 2013 and in 2017, she was awarded the Windham–Campbell Literature Prize, valued at $165,000.
+She won both the 2011 National Book Critics Circle Award for Nonfiction and 2012 George Washington Book Prize for Liberty's Exiles. and in 2017, she was awarded the Windham–Campbell Literature Prize for Non-Fiction, valued at $165,000.

 Jasanoff won the 2018 Cundill History Prize valued at $75,000 for The Dawn Watch: Joseph Conrad in a Global World.